-If an injury requiring emergency medical assistance has occurred, call 9-911.
+If an injury requiring emergency medical assistance has occurred, call 3-911.
 The emergency response number should be posted in all offices, labs and work areas.
-Chemical spills: If a toxic/hazardous chemical has made contact with the skin, start flushing the area immediately.
-If emergency assistance is required, call 9-911.
+Chemical spills: If a toxic/hazardous chemical has contacted the skin, start flushing the area immediately.
+If emergency assistance is required, call 3-911.